Last Updated on October 31, 2024 by Matt Musico

 Milwaukee Brewers: Orlando Arcia & Prince Fielder, 4 Home Runs

 I love that Orlando Arcia and Prince Fielder share the Brewers’ postseason home run crown because they’re very different hitters.
-Fielder’s game was built upon power, and he’s also the only Milwaukee slugger to reach the half-century mark in a single season.
-Arcia, on the other hand, has just seven regular-season home runs in his career.
+Fielder’s game was built on power — he’s the only Milwaukee slugger to reach the half-century mark in a single season.

 Fielder hit one homer during his first trip to the postseason in 2008, but that’s about all he did.
 Through 17 plate appearances, the first baseman posted a -30 wRC+.
 His next trip came in his final season with Milwaukee in 2011.
 Fielder slugged three homers while collecting six RBI and six runs scored to go along with a 149 wRC+ in 11 games played.